Radiative corrections to the nucleon isovector $g_V$ and $g_A$: Alternative decomposition and Ward identities

 \subsection{Contribution from two-current correlation functions}

 Corrections from $t_{VP}$ are described in Appendix~\ref{app:AVV_nucleon_state2pt}, while additional two-current corrections correspond to the relative Born contribution to the isospin-averaged nucleon mass.
-We update the value according to Ref.~\citep{Tomalak:2018dho} $0.017(1)\%$ with a new result $0.0166(2)\%$.
+We update the value according to Ref.~\citep{Tomalak:2018dho} $0.017(1)\%$ with a new result $0.0166(2)\%$ that accounts for recent progress in extracting the nucleon vector form factors~\citep{Borah:2020gte}.